MonicaVillanueva/Image2Image_Translation/README.md

 Instead of using two datasets, we are simplifying the problem by using only one.
 In this case, the selected dataset is [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
 We will train only a handful of the features that this dataset provides, namely hair color (black/blond/brown), gender (male/female) and age (young/old).

-n general, and contrary to most usual machine learning projects, this project does not require the use of an extensive dataset.
-Instead, we will only make use of “original photographies”, that we desire to transform, and “painting images”, that will provide the style the characteristics of which we want to extract.
-Therefore, and in order to facilitate the final qualitative evaluation, we will make use of the same or similar photographies and paintings used in the paper mentioned above.

 Libraries
 -------
 The code will be developed employing **Tensor Flow**, an open library for machine learning originally created by Google.